Gromov-Witten/Hurwitz wall-crossing: Moduli spaces of -admissible maps

 The fact that the restriction of $f_{C}$ is given by a map of such form can be seen as follows.
-The condition $\mathbf{(i)}$ or $\mathbf{(ii)}$ implies that the restriction of $f_{C}$ to $T$ or $B$ has at most two\footnote{Remember that branching might also be present at the nodes.} branching points, which in turn implies that the source curve must be $\p^1$ by Riemann--Hurwitz theorem.
-A map from $\p^1$ to itself with two ramifications points is given by $z^m\colon \p^1 \rightarrow \p^1$ up to change of coordinate.
+The conditions (i) or (ii) imply that the restriction of $f_{C}$ to $T$ or $B$ has at most two\footnote{Remember that branching might also be present at the nodes.} branching points, which in turn implies that the source curve must be $\p^1$ by the Riemann--Hurwitz formula.
+A map from $\p^1$ to itself with two ramifications points is given by $z^k\colon \p^1 \rightarrow \p^1$ up to a change of coordinate.
 For a rational tail $T$, there might also be a contracted component $P'$ attached to the ramification point.